 The standard GURPS encumbrance rules assume human-like capability (for the given ST).
 Which just doesn’t hold for all creatures in RL; nature gives many additional advantages, such as multiple legs, and for the big critters, frames, builds, and stances that better support weight.
 If you want to simulate these creatures’ capabilities, you have to make some allowance there.

 I used Extra Encumbrance simply because, well, that was the only solution GURPS presented at the time.
 For those new to GURPS, that 3e trait created a new encumbrance progression.
 Then there was yet another encumbrance progression in 3e, for four-legged animals.
-I made EE a leveled advantage as an attempt to combine these two orphan rules into one consistent solution for extra load capacity.
+I made Extra Encumbrance a leveled advantage as an attempt to combine these two orphan rules into one consistent solution for extra load capacity.

 Extra math?
 You’re right, there is extra math if you want to go for the full-monty approach of combining weight and mass effects; for designs with unusual load capacity, that can produce results that are different (and IMO more realistic) than the simple table lookup gives.
 It’s optional, though; you could also just do the one-shot weight-based table lookup, same as for a human, and call that good enough.
 (Which still leaves us with 3e-like extra tables for different creatures, true, and that is a bad thing.)

-Anyway, I get the occasional oddball comment about “not consistent with GURPS”, which is humorous; those GULLIVER rules try slavishly to follow GURPS in many cases where new approaches would have been better.
+Anyway, I get the occasional oddball comment about “not consistent with GURPS“, which is humorous; those GULLIVER rules try slavishly to follow GURPS even in cases where new approaches would have been better.
 Your point here may be a good example.
-EE is a bit clunky, and I wouldn’t follow that method for 4e.
+The Extra Encumbrance trait is a bit clunky, and I wouldn’t follow that method for 4e.
 If I were to update the natural encumbrance rules, I would suggest extra Lifting ST instead – say, an extra X% per additional SM, an extra Y% for four legs, etc., or just whatever net +Z% feels right to the designer.
 I think that adding some net Z% to Lifting ST during design would fill the simulation’s needs, while remaining pretty darn simple and fully conforming to 4e.
 Would you agree?

 There is also the issue of the oversimplification that all encumbrance is the same, whether from body weight or a backpack (traditional, I know!).